Virgin Islands National Park: Historic sites

 The park protects dozens of historic ruins from the colonial and plantation eras through the 1950s.

 The Annaberg Historic District protects a partially restored sugar factory and windmill located just east of Mary's Point.
 National park signage guides visitors through the ruins and explains the process of turning sugar cane into molasses.
 Volunteers and park rangers are frequently in the area to answer questions.
 The bake house hosts cooking demonstrations and offers samples of dumb bread.
 The windmill is located on Annaberg Point, which offers views of Tortola, Great Thatch Island, and the Narrows.

 The ruins of the Reef Bay Sugar Factory Historic District can be reached via Reef Bay Trail or L'Esperance trail.

 The Reef Bay Trail petroglyphs are Taíno rock carvings located on rock pools near a waterfall.
 They can be reached via a 0.25 mi long spur trail from Reef Bay Trail.
 The petroglyph site was added to the National Register of Historic Places in 1982.

 The well-preserved Catherineberg Sugar Mill Ruins are among the most easily accessed in the park, and include a windmill tower and a horse mill.

 Geography

 Virgin Islands National Park encompasses 14737 acre of land and ocean.
 The park covers almost 60 percent of St. John Island, adjacent ocean, and almost all of Hassel Island.

 The main features are coral reefs, which almost completely surround the park, and the ocean waters, tropical forests and beaches.

+Wildlife

-Wild donkeys, deer, mongoose, pigs, goats, birds, iguanas, skinks, tortoises, frogs, and crabs inhabit the park.
+Wild donkeys, deer, mongoose, pigs, goats, birds, iguanas, skinks, tortoises, frogs, fish, and crabs inhabit the park.
 Bats are the only native land mammal in the park.

 The park has been recognised as an Important Bird Area (IBA) by BirdLife International because it supports populations of bridled quail-doves, green-throated caribs, Antillean crested hummingbirds, brown pelicans, Caribbean elaenias, Puerto Rican flycatchers, pearly-eyed thrashers and Lesser Antillean bullfinches.